One of the Premier Research Centers in the World

 National Academy of Sciences Members

 The David Geffen School of Medicine at UCLA is one of the premier medical research centers and educational institutions in the nation.
-Our dedicated medical school faculty are committed to providing excellence in teaching our trainees pursuing careers in medicine and in the biomedical sciences.
 Scientists in the medical research center regularly make important new advances that benefit patients, worldwide, and society, in general.

 Tissue Matching